-- 1. Do not leave person unattended. - 2.
-Immediate interview by administration. - 3.
-Contact parent/guardian, and police. - 4.
-Request immediate conference with parent/guardian. - 5.
-Support parent/guardian in decision making and/or documentation of counseling plan. - 6.
-Secure parent/guardian permission to share information with treatment provider to further assist student. - 7.
-Notify referral source to ensure that follow through has taken place. - 8.
-Document incident.
+- 1. Do not leave person unattended.

+- 2. Immediate interview by administration.

+- 3. Contact parent/guardian, and police.

+- 4. Request immediate conference with parent/guardian.

+- 5. Support parent/guardian in decision making and/or documentation of counseling plan.

-Utility Failure/Loss Of Electricity
+Utility Failure/Loss of Electricity